TurboGears/tg2docs/docs/turbogears/configuration/appconfig.rst

 method.
 Provide the component to the method and a new instance of that component will be bound to the configurator.

-For example we might want to create a component that prints ``"Hello IPADDRESS`` on each new request.
+For example we might want to create a component that prints ``"Hello IPADDRESS"`` on each new request.
 The way we would do that within app.cfg looks something like this::

     from tg.configurator import ConfigurationComponent, EnvironmentLoadedConfigurationAction